kameldeeb/UBMS-v3/README.md

   Monitors selected folders for file changes (creation, modification, deletion) and logs detailed event information in the database.

 - **Device Management:**
-  Manages both real and virtual devices, including the automatic registration of devices (using MAC addresses or UUIDs) and creation of virtual devices.
+  Manages both real and virtual devices, including the automatic registration of devices (using MAC addresses) and creation of virtual devices.

 - **Database Manager:**
   Utilizes SQLite to store data for devices, events, alerts, login attempts, and network logs.
 The `db_manager.py` file contains functions for creating tables and performing basic CRUD operations on the database.